thtrieu/thtrieu.github.io/about.md

 Who cares?
 Nobody.
 I'm glad you notice.

 Nobody cares that you are having the time of your life.
-That this, and last night's mediocre joyful reunion in the cot are more real than anything they ever know about you.
+That this, and last night's mediocre joyful reunion in the shelter are more real than anything they ever know about you.
 Pic or didnt happen.
 You are to them, essentially, just another boring spark of life whose existence is shorter than one moment of their universe getting distracted.

 The world is too crowded of such dim sparks.
 Everyone squeeze themselves in an allocated tiny little space, on that fast scrolling electronic newsfeed, screaming for attention by the catchiest visual cues.
 Algorithms jump into the help.
 Highlight that *congrats*, play the notification tune, red must be on blue, send out reminders that your friend happiest birthday is just one mechanical click away, join you to the sympathetic community of three shades colored avatars.